The Low Head Foghorn is sounded each Sunday at noon.

 Located at the mouth of the Tamar Estuary, it is a unique piece of Tasmania's maritime history.
 The Foghorn was installed in 1929 and decommissioned in 1973.

 It was restored in early 2000 by a group of volunteers.
 It is the only operational G-type diaphone in the world.

 The building also houses a very rare Gardner model 2 DCR kerosene engine.

-If you visit at another time please feel free to use the QR codes on the signage to experience this unique attraction.
+If you visit at a time other than noon Sundays, please feel free to use the QR codes on the signage to experience this unique attraction.

 The associated Lighthouse was built in 1888, replacing the original 1833 convict-built structure.
 With an elevation of 43 metres, it dominates the headland.